 In the 2014 session, the General Assembly passed legislation that reclassified 100.0 percent of all motor vehicle operator license and vehicle registration fees from general revenues to other funds, effective July 1, 2017.
 In the 2017 session, the General Assembly reduced the reclassification from 100.0 percent to 80.0 percent.
-The delay in the reclassification of these general revenue flows increases general revenue flows by an estimated \$9.36 million in FY 2018.
+The delay in the reclassification of these general revenue flows increases general revenue flows by a revised \$9.45 million in FY 2018, based on the estimate adopted at the May 2018 Revenue Estimating Conference (REC).
 This increase in general revenue is included in the revised FY 2018 estimate of motor vehicle license and registration fees.

 In the 2016 session, the General Assembly transferred from general revenues to restricted receipts the registration fees of medical marijuana patients and medical marijuana caregivers effective July 1, 2016.
 In the 2017 session, the General Assembly transferred back to general revenues the amount of registration and plant tag fees paid by medical marijuana patients and caregivers in excess of the cost to administer the state's medical marijuana program.
-The estimated revenues to be transferred total \$670,641.
+The revised estimated revenues to be transferred total \$993,193 based on the estimates adopted at the May 2018 REC.
 This increase in general revenue is included in the revised FY 2018 estimate of other miscellaneous revenues.